HannahThor/portfolio/README.md

 This is my portfolio to showcase all of the projects I've been working on, enjoy ☺️

-This project is a work in progress,
+This project is a work in progress, I update as I create new projects, find bugs or get new ideas.

+---

 ## Getting Started